Headington Hill

 • improved outdoor spaces across the site.

 These new buildings are the new home for the School of Engineering, Computing and Mathematics activity previously based at Wheatley.
 The facilities also co-locate the Faculty’s Architecture, Built Environment and the School of Arts departments on one campus.
-Together they will bring together engineering and motorsport with creative art and design thinking, innovative applications of artificial intelligence and robotics, and converging technologies and digital innovation.
+Together they bring together engineering and motorsport with creative art and design thinking, innovative applications of artificial intelligence and robotics, and converging technologies and digital innovation.

 The fantastic new facilities are available to all students and staff at the University, as well as members of our wider community.
+One the ground floor of the Teaching building is the Headington Hill Cafe, which is open to all.
+Further information on the new cafe, and food and drink options across our campuses, can be found on the University's catering webpage.

 Image caption: Students working in the Teaching building on the Headington Hill site.